jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Home_Work/Assignment_4.md

 [Herranz, Vandenbrink, Villacampa, Manzano, Poehlman, Feltus, Kiss, and Medina.
 (2019) RNAseq Analysis of the Response of Arabidopsis thaliana to Fractional Gravity Under Blue-Light Stimulation During Spaceflight.
 Front Plant Sci.
 2019 Nov 26;10:1529.](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2019.01529/full)

 - This is a pretty big dataset.
-I suggest just using a low-gravity & high gravity conditions.
+Suggest just using a low-gravity & high gravity conditions.
 - This download's from a NASA-managed site, not from SRA.
 You'll need to download the data to your local computer and then upload it to ALPINE manually.
 - Go to “Study Files” and download “Raw Sequence Data” appropriate for the conditions you select to study.